Introduction

 Step 2

-Download your .ovpn file by logging in from our website.
-You will access your Credentials page area that has all information related to your account
+Download your .ovpn file by logging in to the Seedboxe's client's area.
+You will access your Credentials page area that has all the information related to your account, locate OpenVPN, and then click on the Apple logo to download the .ovpn configuration.

 Step 3